Megamaths: Series 2: Money / Division (1998)

-Series 4: Measure (1999)
+Series 3: Measure (1999)

-The fourth series, which was produced in 1998 (and the last to be set at the castle on Table Mountain), comprised five episodes focusing on units of measurement.
-Brimstone and Digit also underwent a second redesign for their final series by second new animators Blue Sunflower Animation, but their appearance was only slightly different to how they had appeared for the second and third series.
+The third series, which was produced in 1998 (and the last to be set at the castle on Table Mountain), comprised five episodes focusing on units of measurement.
+Brimstone and Digit also underwent a second redesign for their final series by second new animators Blue Sunflower Animation, but their appearance was only slightly different to how they had appeared for the second series.

-Series 5: Fractions (2000)
+Series 4: Fractions (2000)

-The fifth series, which was produced in 1999, comprised five episodes focusing on fractions and decimals (and was the first to be set at the Superhero School space station).
+The fourth series, which was produced in 1999, comprised five episodes focusing on fractions and decimals (and was the first to be set at the Superhero School space station).
 The trainee superhero, Maths Man (played by Craig Heaney), was guided by his mathematical tutor Her Wholeness (played by Kim Vithana), with recurring sketches of quiz show Find that Fraction with Colin Cool and sports show Sports Stand with Sue Harker and Harry Fraction.
 Each week, Her Wholeness would also receive a call from Earth about mathematical problems caused by supervillain The Diddler, and send Maths Man down to Earth to solve them (in the final episode, she was revealed to actually be Her Wholeness in disguise).
-This was also the only series that was reissued as a DVD Plus Pack.

 This first Superhero School-themed series was originally transmitted on Mondays as part of the Schools Programmes strand at 11:50am.

-Series 6: Shape and Space (2001)
+Series 5: Shape and Space (2001)

-The sixth series, which was produced in 2000, comprised five episodes focusing on shape, space and position.
+The fifth series, which was produced in 2000, comprised five episodes focusing on shape, space and position.
 Maths Man (now played by Paul Vates), was now guided by a new mathematical tutor His Wholeness (played by Clive Perrott), and aided by Superhero School's new on-board computer VERA whose initials were an acronym for "Voice-Enhanced Resource Activator", along with a character named 2D3D who appeared in his virtual reality glasses.
 In this series, Maths Man would speak directly to the audience when he was sent down to Earth referring to them as his "Maths Team", and His Wholeness would also set a puzzle for them at the end of each episode.

 This second Superhero School-based series was originally transmitted on Fridays as part of the Schools Programmes strand at 11:30am.

-Series 7: Problem Solving (2002)
+Series 6: Problem Solving (2002)

-The seventh and final series, which was produced in 2001 and shortened the episode length from twenty minutes to fifteen, comprised five episodes focusing on solving various mathematical problems.
+The sixth and final series, which was produced in 2001 and shortened the episode length from twenty minutes to fifteen, comprised five episodes focusing on solving various mathematical problems.
 Maths Man, again played by Paul Vates, was again sent down to Earth to solve mathematical problems in everyday life.
 This series also featured the character Princess Nebulous, played by Paven Virk.

 This third Superhero School-themed series was originally transmitted on Mondays as part of the Schools Programmes strand at 11:50am.

 Resources

 VHS

-All seven series were issued as Video Plus Packs in the same year they aired by BBC Educational Publishing (now BBC Active), which slightly altered the episodes to add the BBC's Video Plus branding to them (and, in some cases, to remove the opening titles).
+All six series were issued as Video Plus Packs in the same year they aired by BBC Educational Publishing (now BBC Active), which slightly altered the episodes to add the BBC's Video Plus branding to them (and, in some cases, to remove the opening titles).